nutanixdev/calm-dsl-lab-devmktg/contents/blueprints.rst

 Working with Blueprints
 ~~~~~~~~~~~~~~~~~~~~~~~

-Now that we have used the Calm DSL to create a sample blueprint, uploaded that blueprint to Prism Central and are aware of uploaded results, let's take a look at some of the other blueprint manage functions available in the Calm DSL.
+Now that we have used the Calm DSL to create a sample blueprint, uploaded that blueprint to Prism Central and are aware of uploaded results, let's take a look at some of the other blueprint management functions available in the Calm DSL.

 This section will be relatively short so that we can move on to the next section.